 Right?
 Ugh!
 I think this might be the first time since I started working four, 10-hour days that it felt like I was working four, 10 hour days.
 Every minute of every day has dragged on and on…and on and on!

-I said sayonara to the week, and some hair, and fit in a haircut after work.
-My ‘do was getting shaggy and I was feeling frumpy.
+I said sayonara to the week, and some hair, by fitting in a haircut after work. :) My ‘do was getting shaggy and I was feeling frumpy.
 Ahhh – that’s MUCH better!

 What’s your hair situation like?

 In other news, after a wickedly windy and brisk morning, the afternoon actually turned out kind of lovely!
 The clouds parted around noon and the sunshine warmed us all back up.

 I made a cheery looking dinner to go along with the beautiful sunset.
 Chicken with Kiwi Mango Salsa.

 I started with the chicken.
 I seasoned 2 chicken breasts simply with lemon pepper and cooked them up on the stovetop.
 It was warm enough to grill tonight, but we’re still out of propane.